Associate of the Royal Academy of Music

 March 2017: I am honoured to have been appointed an Associate of the Royal Academy of Music.
 Any concern that my inclusion suggests a barrel has been scraped must be off-set by the names of wonderful colleagues also listed.

 January 2017: I am currently working on an orchestral piece for the BBC Scottish Symphony Orchestra.
-The work is due to be premiered in March 2017 and broadcast on BBC Radio 3.
+The work is due to be premiered in March 2018 and broadcast on BBC Radio 3.
 More details to follow.
 I am also composing a new setting of the Magnificat for The Sixteen commissioned by the Concertgebouw Brugge to be premiered in November 2017 conducted by The Sixteen's Associate Conductor, Eamonn Dougan.
 Later in 2018 my comedy overture about Les Dawson will be premiered by the BBC National Orchestra of Wales.

 York Conference on Church Music 2017

 October 2016: I will be giving a lecture at the York Conference on Church Music in February 2017.
 My talk grows out of my on-going research project on the music of the Welsh composer William Mathias, whose biography I am in the process of completing.
 Further information is available via this link.

 September 2016: I am delighted to have been appointed to a Teaching Fellowship at Kings College London where I will be teaching various analysis and techniques of composition modules.
 The role is a 0.5 position and I will be combining it with an on-going relationship with Worcester College, Oxford where I will become a Senior non-stipendiary Lecturer from September.